rotviet/Getting-Cleaning-Data-Course-Project/code_book.md

 ## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-write to text file on disk write.table(dataTable, "TidyData.txt", row.name=FALSE) The tidy data set a set of variables for each activity and each subject.
+write to text file on disk write.table(dataTable, "viet.txt", row.name=FALSE) The tidy data set a set of variables for each activity and each subject.
 10299 instances are split into 180 groups (30 subjects and 6 activities) and 66 mean and standard deviation features are averaged for each group.
 The resulting data table has 180 rows and 69 columns – 33 Mean variables + 33 Standard deviation variables + 1 Subject(
  1 of of the 30 test subjects) + ActivityName + ActivityNum .
 The tidy data set’s first row is the header containing the names for each column.